Get insider access

 When It Matters

-If you watch lots of movies or low frame rate content, it's important to have a TV that doesn't stutter much.
-Not everyone notices stutter, but if you do, you'll notice that camera movement looks jarring and uneven during long panning shots.
+Not everyone will notice stutter, but if you do, you'll notice that camera movement looks jarring and uneven during long panning shots.
 Stutter has an inverse relationship with the response time, so it's often a trade-off between having little stutter or a quick response time, but since there are ways to help reduce stutter, having a TV with a quick response time is always a better choice.

 Our Tests

-We calculate the stutter following the response time test.
+Unlike most of our tests, stutter isn't measured directly on the TV.
+Instead, it's calculated from the TV's response time.
 The response time is the amount of time it takes for pixels to change from one color to the next.
-However, if the colors transition too quickly, they stay on the screen for a few milliseconds before transitioning to the next frame.
-For example, if you show up to a meeting early, it means you can get there fast, but you'll have to wait more time compared to someone who's slow and shows up right on time.
+However, if the colors transition too quickly, they stay on the screen before transitioning to the next frame.

 For the stutter tests, we calculate it for 24 and 60 fps content, but you can also use basic math if you want to find out the stutter with 30 fps content.